Why women should make time for yoga

 It is the day and age of the multitalented and multifaceted women, who handle their professional and personal lives with utmost finesse.
 However, the constantly changing lifestyle and stressful environments have brought about serious health issues that are affecting them.

 Across the world, women suffer from cardiovascular diseases, breast cancer, polycystic ovarian disease (PCOD), osteoporosis, and depression.
 That’s not all.
 Incidences of stroke, obesity, hypertension, and diabetes are also common.

 PCOD, complicated pregnancies, and weight gain can be blamed on hormonal imbalances in the endocrine system while cardiovascular diseases and osteoporosis are caused by a sedentary lifestyle and poor eating habits in women.

 All this may sound alarming, but can be worked around.

 Yoga, better known as a body and mind cleanser, has umpteen benefits.
-Regular practice of it helps women maintain better physical and mental health, energy levels and self-esteem.
+Regular practice helps women maintain better physical and mental health, energy levels, and self-esteem.
 It can also help with several medical conditions:

 A word of caution: if you aren’t careful, yoga can do you more harm than good.
 If you’ve decided to practice on your own, seek instruction and guidance from a qualified yoga instructor to prevent the occurrence of new injuries and aggravate existing ones.